stackblitz/docs/docs/platform/webcontainers/roadmap.md

 If you have a feature request, please check [our github issue tracker](https://github.com/stackblitz/webcontainer-core/issues) to create a new issue or comment to an existing one.

 :::info
-This roadmap only includes large features, minor bug fixes or features will not be reflected here
+This roadmap only includes large features.
+Minor bug fixes or features will not be reflected here.
 :::

 ## 🚧 In development